Mohsnmonji/mohsnmonji.github.io/_pages/front.md

 permalink: /
 title: ""
 seo_title: "Mohsen Monji"
-description: "Mohsen Monji is a sociologist of health studying the social determinants of health and access to health care in Canada."
+description: "Mohsen Monji is a sociologist of health studying the social determinants of mental health and access to mental health care in Canada."
 canonical: "https://www.mohsenmonji.com/"
 author_profile: false
 hide_avatar: true